TassieBruce/mplot-pybind/README.md

 auto i = py::cast(42);
 auto s = py::cast("Hello World");
 ```
-where the compiler will determine the `auto` type to be `py::object`.
+where the compiler should determine the `auto` type to correspond to
+`py::object`.

 ## The examples